$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Abstract

 \section{Abstract}

-The local trajectories method establishes invertibility in an algebra $\mathcal{B}= \operatorname{alg}(\mathcal{A}, U_G)$, for a unital $C^*$-algebra $\mathcal{A}$ and a unitary group action $U_g$, $g\in G$, of a discrete amenable group $G$ on $\mathcal{A}$.
-We introduce here a local type condition that allows to establish an isomorphism between $\mathcal{B}$ and a $C^*$-crossed product, which is fundamental for the method to work.
-The influence of the structure of the fixed points of the group action is analysed and a new equivalent condition is introduced that applies when the action is not topologically free.
-If $\mathcal{A}$ is commutative, the referred conditions are related to the subalgebra $\operatorname{alg}(U_G)$ yielding, in particular, a sufficient condition that depends only on the action.
-It is shown that in $\pi(\mathcal{B})$, with $\pi$ the local trajectories representation, the local type condition is verified, which allows establishing the isomorphism on the local trajectories method.
+{ The local trajectories method establishes invertibility in algebras $\mathcal{B}= \alg(\mathcal{A}, U_G)$, for a unital $C^*$-algebra $\mathcal{A}$ with a non-trivial center, and a unitary group $U_g$, $g\in G$, with $G$ a discrete group, assuming that $G$ is amenable and the action $a\mapsto U_gaU_g^*$ is topologically free.
+It is applicable in particular to $C^*$-algebras associated with convolution type operators with amenable groups of shifts.
+We introduce here an $M$-local type condition that allows to establish an isomorphism between $\cB$ and a $C^*$-crossed product, which is fundamental for the local trajectories method to work.
+We replace amenability of $G$ by the more general condition that action is amenable.
+The influence of the structure of the fixed points of the group action is analysed and a condition is introduced that applies when the action is not topologically free.
+If $\mathcal{A}$ is commutative, the referred conditions are related to the subalgebra $\alg(U_G)$ yielding, in particular, a sufficient condition that depends essentially on $U_G$.
+It is shown that in $\pi(\mathcal{B})= \alg(\pi(\mathcal{A}), \pi(U_G))$, with $\pi$ the local trajectories representation, the $M$-local type condition is verified, which allows establishing the isomorphism essential for the local trajectories method. }

-It is analysed whether the family of representations of the local trajectories method is sufficient using the notions of strictly norming and exhaustive families.
-It is shown that if $\mathcal{A}$ is a commutative algebra or a matrix algebra of continuous functions the family is sufficient.